 Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;

 Monitor potential risk areas in our supply chains on a periodic basis.

-Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Flogas Britain Ltd.
+Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Flogas Britain Limited.

-We report on compliance with the DCC Group Business Conduct Guidelines and Supply Chain Integrity Policy every six months.
+We report on compliance with the DCC Group Code of Conduct and Supply Chain Integrity Policy every six months.